Buffalo Bills vs. Miami Dolphins NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

+- Buffalo has combined with its opponents to score more than 48.5 points in four of seven games this season.

-- Buffalo and its opponents have combined to put up more than 49.5 points in four of seven games this season.
+- Miami and its opponents have combined to score more than 48.5 points in three of seven games this season.

-- The combined points per game average of the two teams, 51.9, is 2.4 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 51.9, is 3.4 points above Sunday's over/under.

-- This contest's total is 3.6 points greater than the 45.9 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 45.9 points per game, 2.6 fewer than this contest's over/under.

-- Bills games this season feature an average total of 49.8 points, a number 0.3 points higher than Sunday's over/under.
+- The Bills and their opponents have scored an average of 49.8 points per game in 2020, 1.3 more than Sunday's total.

 Bills stats and trends

-- Buffalo has five wins against the spread in six games this year.
+- In Buffalo's six games this season, it has five wins against the spread.

-- The Bills covered the spread in their only game when favored by 13.5 points or more.
+- This season, the Bills won ATS in their only game as a favorite of 14 points or more.

-- Buffalo's games this year have gone over the point total three times in seven opportunities (42.9%).
+- Buffalo's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Buffalo is 5-1 against the spread and 4-1 overall in games when it records more than 29.6 points.
+- Buffalo is 5-1 against the spread and 4-1 overall this season when the team records more than 29.6 points.

-- When Buffalo piles up more than 414.9 yards, the team is 4-1 against the spread and 3-1 overall.
+- In games that Buffalo totals over 414.9 yards, the team is 4-1 against the spread and 3-1 overall.

-- The Bills have five giveaways this season, while the Dolphins have nine takeaways.
+- The Bills have turned the ball over five times this season, four fewer than the Dolphins have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Dolphins.